 Additionally, if the policy simply pays off the mortgage, the benefit actually decreases over time with the smaller outstanding balance, unless the policy payout doesn’t change with the amortization of the loan.

 Of course, today’s policies seem to be more in line with term life insurance in that the proceeds can be used for just about anything.
-But that begs the question, why not just buy life insurance?
+But that begs the question, again, why not just buy life insurance?

 (photo: Alan Levine)